Jindom/AliYun-OSS-Enum/README.md

 # AliYun_OSS_Enum

-This tools is for AliYun OSS permission check.
+This tools is for AliYun OSS check.
 A bucket with inappropriat permission configration may cause information leakage and economic loss.

 ## Usage